Into the New World

-"Into The New World" (Korean: 다시 만난 세계; RR: Dasi mannan segye) is the debut single by South Korean girl group Girls' Generation.
-It was composed by Kenzie and written by Kim Jeong-bae.
-It was released on August 3, 2007, by SM Entertainment and distributed by Genie Music, and on August 6 as a physical copy.
-It was later included on Girls' Generation's debut album (2007).
+"Into the New World" (Korean: 다시 만난 세계; RR: Dasi mannan segye) is the debut single by South Korean girl group Girls' Generation.
+Originally written in 2002, it was composed by Kenzie while the lyrics were penned by Kim Jeong-bae.
+It was first released to digital outlets by SM Entertainment on August 2, 2007, while a CD single was made available several days later.
+The release includes the B-side tracks "Beginning" and "Perfect for You".
+"Into the New World" was later included on the group's self-titled debut album, which was released on November 1, 2007.